The Complete the deputy report service lets you create your deputy report online and submit it to the Office of the Public Guardian (OPG).

 You’re responsible for completing your report as accurately and as fully as possible.

-If you are appointed as a joint or joint and several deputy, you should consult the other deputies when completing the report.
+If this is a joint or joint and several deputyship, you should consult the other deputies when completing the report.

 Changing your report

-Before you submit your report to OPG, you can make changes to the information you’ve provided.
+Before you submit a report to OPG, you can make changes to the information you’ve provided.

-Once you’ve submitted your report to OPG, you cannot make any further changes to it online.
-If you need to make changes after you’ve submitted your report, please contact us.
+Once you’ve submitted a report to OPG, you cannot make any further changes to it online.
+If you need to change a report after you’ve submitted it, please contact us.

 What happens when you submit your report

-When you click submit within the service, your report can be accessed by relevant members of OPG staff.
+Once you have submitted a report within the service, the report can be accessed by relevant members of OPG staff.

-OPG will send you an acknowledgement letter or email when we’ve reviewed your report.
-We may contact you to ask for more information.
+OPG will send an acknowledgement letter or email when we’ve reviewed the report.
+Sometimes we may ask for more information.

 Your account security